-If you think your ESA decision is wrong
+If you think your ESA decision is wrong - mandatory reconsideration

 If you think a decision about your Employment Support Allowance (ESA) is wrong, there are things you can do to try and change it.

-The first thing you’ll need to do is ask the Department for Work and Pensions (DWP) to look at their decision again.
+You can ask the Department for Work and Pensions (DWP) to look at their decision again.
 This is called a ‘mandatory reconsideration’.

 If you’ve already had a mandatory reconsideration and the DWP didn’t change their mind, you can appeal to an independent tribunal.